+vessels

-Type and amount of gear Smolt and adult traps in fishways and fences, trap nets, rotary screw
+Type and amount of gear and other equipment to be used Smolt and adult traps in fishways and fences, trap nets, rotary screw smolt traps.

-and other equipment to smolt traps.

-be used

-Details of any collaborating
+Details of any collaborating countries

-countries

 Newfoundland:

 Five of the six monitored rivers were operated in 2011.
 Environmental conditions prevented the operation of the smolt fence at Sand Hill River, Labrador.
 Smolt production in 2011 decreased in three of the five monitored stocks in insular Newfoundland by comparison with the previous five-year mean (2006-2010).
 Decreases ranged from 11% fewer smolts at Conne River to 48% fewer at Northeast Brook Trepassey; the fewest recorded since 1995.
 Smolt production at Rocky River was 36% less than the mean and was the lowest value observed since 2003.
 Western Arm Brook had 11% more smolt than the mean while numbers of smolt at Campbellton River were similar to the 2006-2010 mean.